jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 ## Required Reading: Precision-Mapped Attack Surface for Adversarial Review

+### We need to pass the OTF security review to become self-sustaining.

 **I sincerely hope this project will undergo a genuine, independent security assessment.
 OTF security validation is essential for the project to earn trust, stand on its own, and continue to grow with confidence.**

 **For the initial security assessment, I conducted a simulated attack using Claude Fable 5, one of today's most capable AI models.
 Now, to independently validate the project's security, I hope that white-hat hackers will personally conduct a thorough security audit and simulated attack.**